MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab01_Create_Survey.md

 ## Scenario

 You are a customer service manager at City Power & Light who has been tasked with trying the new Customer Voice functionality to capture feedback on cases before rolling it out to your customers.
+This exercise should take approximately 15 minutes to complete.

 ## Exercise 1: Create survey